Notifications from Aflac

 What Does Accidental Death and Dismemberment (AD&D) Insurance Cover?

 Accidents can cause not only emotional turmoil to individuals and their families, but also financial strain involved in covering the costs of an injury or death.
-Luckily, accidental death and dismemberment (AD&D) insurance can help protect you and loved ones against these events.
-These are designed to help provide financial security by helping with loss of income, and helping to pay for treatment, rehabilitation, or end-of-life expenses.
+Luckily, accidental death and dismemberment (AD&D) insurance can help protect you and loved ones against these covered events.
+These are designed to help provide financial security by helping to pay for treatment, rehabilitation, or end-of-life expenses.
 This article will explain what AD&D insurance does and doesn’t cover, along with how to get a policy.

 How accidental death and dismemberment (AD&D) insurance works

-Accidental death and dismemberment insurance, or AD&D insurance, is a plan that helps cover the plan holder if an accident causes them to pass away or suffer severe injuries.
-AD&D insurance is offered as a standalone policy.1 However, it can often be added as a rider on a health or life insurance plan for an increase in your premiums.2 If you get AD&D as a life insurance rider, loved ones may receive both the standard death benefit and the rider’s death benefit.
+Accidental death and dismemberment insurance, or AD&D insurance, is a plan that helps cover the insured if a covered accident causes a dismemberment or death.
+AD&D insurance offers supplemental coverage that is usually added as a rider on a health or life insurance plan.1 If you get AD&D as a life insurance rider, loved ones may receive both the standard death benefit and the rider’s death benefit.

 Accidental death and dismemberment insurance coverage

-AD&D insurance covers a range of circumstances, including the following:2
+AD&D insurance covers a range of circumstances, including the following:1

 • Accidental death: The accident must be a direct cause of death.